srguiwiz/inflation/README.md

 # Inflation

-[//]: # (Forks should have the live link adjusted or removed)

-This inflation calculator is live online at https://inflation.cmprh.com/
+These inflation calculators are live online at https://inflation.cmprh.com/
 .

-This calculator works in your browser, or can be installed from the browser to your phone's home screen.
+Each calculator works in your browser, or can be installed from the browser to your phone's home screen.

-It is optimized for certain uses.

 You can fork this repository to derive a calculator